Simon Kuper

-Simon Kuper is a British, and naturalized French, author and journalist, best known for his work at the Financial Times and as a football writer.
+Simon Gad Kuper is a British, and naturalised French, author and journalist, best known for his work at the Financial Times and as a football commentator.

 Born in Uganda to South African parents, Kuper spent most of his childhood in the Netherlands and lives in Paris.
-After studies at Oxford, Harvard University and the Technische Universität Berlin, Kuper started his career in journalism at the FT in 1994, where he today writes about a wide range of topics, such as politics, society, culture, sports and urban planning.
+After studies at the University of Oxford, Harvard University and the Technische Universität Berlin, Kuper started his career in journalism at the Financial Times in 1994, where he writes about a wide range of topics, such as politics, society, culture, arts and sports.
+He also writes for other publications and has written a number of books.

-He publishes a well-read column in the weekend edition FT Magazine and has twice been awarded the British Society of Magazine Editors' prize for Columnist of the Year.
-Kuper has also written for outlets such as The Guardian and The Times.

-Kuper’s unique approach to sports writing, particularly on football, has earned him several prestigious accolades, including the 1994 William Hill Sports Book of the Year.
-He writes about sports "from an anthropological perspective."
-Time has called him “one of the world’s leading writers on soccer” and The Economic Times labeled him “one of the world's most famous football writers.”

-He is the author of several books, among them the William Hill awarded Football Against the Enemy and the Sunday Times Bestseller about UK politics, Chums: How a Tiny Caste of Oxford Tories Took Over the UK.

-Early life
+Early life and education

-Kuper was born in Uganda of South African-born parents, and moved to Leiden in the Netherlands as a child, where his father, Adam Kuper, was a professor in anthropology at Leiden University.
-He is named for his paternal grandfather, Simon Meyer Kuper, who was a South African Supreme Court judge assassinated in 1963.
+Kuper was born in Uganda of South African-born parents, and moved to Leiden in the Netherlands as a child.
+Kuper's father Adam Kuper, was a professor in anthropology at Leiden University.
+He was brought up Jewish and is named after his paternal grandfather, Simon Meyer Kuper, who was a South African Supreme Court judge assassinated in 1963.

-He has lived in Jamaica, Sweden, Palo Alto, California, Berlin and London.
-He studied History and German at Oxford University, and attended Harvard University as a Kennedy Scholar.
+He studied History and German at the University of Oxford, and attended Harvard University as a Kennedy Scholar in 1993.